great-expectations/cloud/README.md

 ```

 This will create a new release version.
 On the next merge to `main`, the release will be uploaded to PyPi.
-A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent)
+A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent).
+In addition, releases will be tagged with `stable` and `latest` tags.

-#### Github Workflow for releasing
+#### GitHub Workflow for releasing

 We use the GitHub Actions workflow to automate the release and pre-release process.
 There are two workflows involved:

 1. [CI](./.github/workflows/ci.yml) - This workflow runs on each pull request and will update the version in `pyproject.toml` to the pre-release version if the version is not already manually updated in the PR.
 It will also run the tests and linting.

-2. [Containerize Agent](./.github/workflows/containerize-agent.yml) - This workflows runs on merge with `main` and will create a new docker image and push it to Docker Hub and PyPi.
+2. [Containerize Agent](./.github/workflows/containerize-agent.yml) - This workflows runs on merge with `main` and will create a new docker image and push it to DockerHub and PyPi.
 It uses the version in `pyproject.toml`.

 A visual representation of the workflow is shown [here](./.github/workflows/agent_release_workflows.png)

+### Dependabot and Releases/Pre-releases
+GitHub's Dependabot regularly checks our dependencies for vulnerabilty-based updates and proposes PRs to update dependency version numbers accordingly.

+Dependabot may only update the `poetry.lock` file.
+Before merging Dependabot suggestions, we should also ensure that `pyproject.toml` is aligned with version locked in the `poetry.lock` file by following the instructions above at [Updating `poetry.lock` dependencies](#updating-poetry.lock-dependencies).

+Note: if Dependabot suggests an update to a tool in the `[tool.poetry.group.dev.dependencies]` group in `pyproject.toml`, these changes can be merged in a pre-release version (i.e., a standard release is not required).
+While doing this, make sure any version references in the pre-commit config `.pre-commit-config.yaml` are kept in sync (e.g., ruff).

+For other dependency updates, a new release should be orchestrated.